altctrlmm/stockmarketdata/README.md

-<h1>ally_rh_csv</h1>
+<h1>stockmarketdata</h1>
-Download Ally and Robinhood account and stock data to CSV files.
+Download current and historical stock quotes while connecting to your Ally or Robinhood account.

 <h2>Working Functions:</h2>
-<b>Download historical stock quotes</b> to CSV files from AlphaVantage for the symbols in your Robinhood watchlists.
+<b>Download historical stock quotes</b> to CSV files from AlphaVantage (slow) OR Ally (fast!) for the symbols in your Robinhood watchlists.
 <br/><br/>
-<b>Download current stock quotes</b> to CSV files from AlphaVantage (slow) OR Ally (fast!) for a list of symbols you define or for the symbols in your Robinhood watchlists.
+<b>Download current stock quotes</b> to CSV files from AlphaVantage (slow) OR Ally (fast!) for a list of symbols you define or for the symbols in your Robinhood watchlists (Ally watchlists coming soon!).

 <h4>Example of the CSV Files</h4>
 date,1. open,2. high,3. low,4. close,5. volume<br/>